malliina/tech.malliina.com/docs/useful-sbt-plugins.md

 ## sbt-mdoc

 Use [sbt-mdoc](https://scalameta.org/mdoc/) to typecheck your Scala code samples embedded in Markdown documentation.
-You can also inject build parameters to the documentation.
-This is useful when you want your documentation to always refers to the latest version number, for example in your Markdown-based installation instructions like README.md.
+The plugin can also inject build parameters to the documentation.
+This is useful when you want your documentation to always refer to the latest version number of your software, for example in your Markdown-based installation instructions like README.md.

 Installation: